Platinum-Phoenix/platinum-phoenix/README.md

 # Hi there 👋

-I'm an enthusiatic developer thats comfortable with JavaScript, TypeScript, C, and C++.
+I'm an enthusiatic developer thats comfortable with JavaScript, TypeScript, and C.

 # GitHub Statistics